IRS Forms

 Describe the transaction like a reviewer is reading it cold

 Aim for clarity.
-Identify each known party and the role they played.
+Identify each known party, whether taxable or tax‑exempt, and the role they played, since Line 4 requires you to disclose taxable parties too, not just the exempt ones.
 Describe the steps, the timing, and the claimed tax effects.
 If your deal is substantially similar to a listed transaction, say so and reference the notice or other published guidance.
 Do not write “information available upon request.”
 That language is treated as incomplete.

 Attach the right documents